-Connect the CPU fan's cable connector to the CPU fan connector (J15) on the system board.
-The 2nd fan (J21) and chassis fan (J22) connectors are used to connect additional cooling fans.
+Connect the CPU fan's cable connector to the CPU fan connector on the system board.
+The 2nd fan and system fan connectors are used to connect additional cooling fans.
 The cooling fans will provide adequate airflow throughout the chassis to prevent overheating the CPU and system board components.